robertour/CulSim/README.md

 The wiki (user manual) is [now available](https://github.com/robertour/cultural-simulations/wiki), and a GUI; the [Quick Start] (https://github.com/robertour/cultural-simulations/wiki/A.-Quick-Start) will introduce you very fast.

 There is also a [Batch Mode](https://github.com/robertour/cultural-simulations/wiki/I.-Batch-Mode) and a [Command Line Interface](https://github.com/robertour/cultural-simulations/wiki/J.-Command-Line-Interface) to run experimental designs.
-Statistical analysis of the resutls is possible through the [Output Files](https://github.com/robertour/cultural-simulations/wiki/H.-Output-Files).
+Statistical analysis of the results is possible through the [Output Files](https://github.com/robertour/cultural-simulations/wiki/H.-Output-Files).

 Installation
 -------------

+2023-09-31: This is working again with the latest version of the OpenJDK: openjdk 11.0.20.1 2023-08-24
-Install Java 1.7 or 1.8.
-It also need to be tested with IcedTea because it was not working a few months ago; if it doesnt, Oracle will have to be.
+2021: Install Java 1.7 or 1.8.
+It also needs to be tested with IcedTea because it was not working a few months ago; if it doesn't, Oracle will have to be.

 ###### For **windows users**:

  * If you don't know how to use the terminal/command line, try:
   1. Download the `culsim.jar` file from [here](https://github.com/robertour/CulSim/commit/1c45dc3c8d5cfb2051afe1d8aa70264facdad046)
-  2. Right click in the `culsim.jar` file
+  2. Right-click in the `culsim.jar` file
   3. Open With...
   4. Select "Java runtime environment" (if the option doesn't appear, please [install Java 7 first](https://www.java.com/en/download/help/windows_manual_download.xml))
-  5. After that double click should be enough.
+  5. After that, a double-click should be enough.

- * Alternatively, you can double click the `culsim.bat`
+ * Alternatively, you can double-click the `culsim.bat`

- * If not the open the Windows CMD:
+ * If not open the Windows CMD:
   1. Go to the directory that contains the `culsim.jar`
   2. Write  `java -jar culsim.jar`
   3. Hit Enter